-In the necessity for the administration of incidental medical services, such as Epi-Pen, Inhalers or Nebulizers, theMedication, whether prescription or non-prescription can be given to children only when there is a note from their doctor AND written permission from Parents/Families.
+In the necessity for the administration of incidental medical services, such as Epi-Pen, Inhalers or Nebulizers, the medication, whether prescription or non-prescription can be given to children only when there is a note from their doctor AND written permission from Parents/Families.
 Medication may be given to a child during program hours if the parent completes the "Parent Consent for Administration of Medication" form.
 The form must contain dosage, method, and directions for administering the medication and possible side effects.
-The parent/guardian must bring the medication to the center in its original container along with tools to administer medication via syringes, medication cups, etc. After completing the form, a meeting with the parent/ or guardian and teaching staff will finalize the details of the medication administration process in the classroom.
+The parent/guardian must bring the medication cups, etc. After completing the form, a meeting with the parent/ or guardian and teaching staff will finalize the details of the medication administration process in the classroom.

-The CDC staff must review the doctor's documentation and the medication container's instructions for accuracy.
+The RHC CDC staff must review the doctor's documentation and the medication container's instructions for accuracy.
 A designated teaching staff member will be responsible for giving the medicine to the child and keeping a dosage schedule.
 They should also be knowledgeable about the medication and any possible side effects.

 Administrative staff will administer medication if the teaching staff is unavailable.
 The Director will designate available staff to administer the medication.
-The CDC will keep a log on the site indicating the time and person who administered the medication.
+The RHC CDC will keep a log on the site indicating the time and person who administered the medication.
 This form will be available for the parent or guardian to review at any time.

-All medications must be stored out of the reach of children in a centralized locked cabinet.
+All medications must be stored out of reach of children in a centralized locked cabinet.
 If the medication requires refrigeration, it must be stored and labeled.
 Assuring this storage is the responsibility of the designated teaching staff member giving the medications at the center.